alexandrglm/myLearningCorner/OpenBootcamp/FrontEnd/TypeScript/03_Part1_Functions_.md

 ```

-### ✅ Code is extremely explicit even the redundance:
+## ✅✅✅	Code is explicit even the redundance

+### ✅ 	Avoid the ': ANY' type

-- *Any* data type is not explicitly nor implicitly used.
+*Any* data type is not explicitly nor implicitly used.

+Instead of using any, define specific types to ensure type safety in your code.

+By always declaring the data type, code compilation and execution is prevented from unwanted behaviours, errors, and so on.

 ✅ CORRECT:
 ```ts